arvindshmicrosoft/fluo-muchos/README.md

 take over a minute, use `ctrl-c` to stop setup if it hangs for a long time.
 Just remember to run `muchos setup` again to finish setup.

+By default, Muchos will configure a single HDFS namespace.
+It is possible to configure and deploy multiple HDFS namespaces through Muchos.
+See [Advanced HDFS configuration](./docs/advanced-hdfs-config.md) for details.

 ## Manage the cluster

 The `setup` command is idempotent.
 It can be run again on a working cluster.
 It will not change the